 The XLR inputs under the console's arm rest are available for Talkback microphones; the left side is hard-wired to local input A15 (on the back of the console) and the right to local input A16.
-In the template showfiles, these inputs are routed to Talkback path 1 and 2 Input A respectively, and a signal generator is routed to Input B (but switched out of circuit by default).You should avoid plugging sources into an XLR input on the back of the console if a source is also plugged into the arm rest input which is hard-wired to it, as this will result in degraded audio performance.
+In the template showfiles, these inputs are routed to Input A of Talkback channels 1 and 2 respectively, and a signal generator is routed to Input B (but switched out of circuit by default).You should avoid plugging sources into an XLR input on the back of the console if a source is also plugged into the arm rest input which is hard-wired to it, as this will result in degraded audio performance.

 Use the Output Feed button below the Route Output button to choose where in the signal path the output should be sourced from: Post Trim, Pre Fader, Post Fader or Post All.
-This does not affect the Aux sends, which are always sourced Post All.
+This does not affect the Aux sends, which are always sourced Post All processing.